economicAnalysis/econ-docs/README.md

 scp to move the deployment key onto the vagrant box.
 Once the key is on the vagrant box, ssh into the box and move the key to `/home/econ/.ssh`.
 The deployment key location (on the vagrant box) is specified in [the linked playbook] (https://github.com/economicAnalysis/econ-ansible/blob/master/playbooks/app-db/deploy-build-db.yml)

-## move the git deployment ssh key onto vagrant
-we're gonig to automatically pull down repos from github.
-In order to pull down repos from github we need to put the deployment keys onto the vagrant box.
-Use scp to move the deployment key onto the vagrant box.
-Once the key is on the vagrant box ssh into the box and move the key to `'/home/econ/.ssh'.
-The location that vagrant will look for the deployment key is specified in the git command [see the linked playbook] (https://github.com/economicAnalysis/econ-ansible/blob/master/playbooks/app-db/deploy-build-db.yml)